 - 1. Visually inspect the distribution system for leaks on a daily basis.
 Record date and observations. - 2.
+Routine System Flushing will be held in the Spring and in the Fall each year. - 3.
 Flush dead end mains (quarterly, record date and observations).

-2.6 Water Main Repair Procedures
+2.6 Water Main Repair Procedures: